ENCCS/gpu-programming/content/12-recommendations.rst

 By keeping these considerations in mind, you can make a more informed decision and choose a GPU programming framework that best suits your needs.

+.. discussion:: Question and discussion time

+   - Has your mental model of how GPUs work and how they are programmed changed?
+   - Do you have a better idea about what framework is right for your code?
+   - What questions do you have?
+Ask us anything!